 The Talking Heads have been bending minds and twisting torsos since 1975, and are most closely associated with that man in the enormous-shouldered suit, the weirdly compelling and gifted frontman David Byrne.
 Their unique brand of art music, instrumental chops, and mixed-media visual presentation earned them the title, “The Thinking Man’s Dance Music.”

 But Chris Frantz, the low-key stalwart who kept the beat from his drummer’s perch, wants us to enjoy the odyssey of the entire band – along with himself, his beloved bassist wife Tina Weymouth and keyboardist Jerry Harrison.
-In his upcoming book Remain in Love (an homage to their 1980 album Remain in Light and his passion for Weymouth), he lays out his story like the seasoned music man he is.
+In his book Remain in Love (an homage to their 1980 album Remain in Light and his passion for Weymouth), he lays out his story like the seasoned music man he is.

 Frantz may be a bad-ass percussionist, but his writerly touch is light and positive.
 We learn of his warm childhood, punctuated with moves due to his father’s naval career and prep schools that guided his good work ethic and solid values.
 His immersion in art and music intensified while at Rhode Island of Design (RISD), where he met his future bandmate, David Byrne.
 And where he fell hopelessly in love with Tina Weymouth the moment she pedaled towards him on a 3-speed bike, clad in a snappy nautical outfit.
 The rest is musical (and romantic) history.